 - are a man who indulges in sex with other men

 What are the signs and symptoms of syphilis in adults?

-The time between syphilis infection and the start of the first symptom can range from 10 to 90 days.
+The time between syphilis infection and the start of the first symptoms can range from 10 to 90 days.
 Typically, the primary stage of syphilis is marked by the appearance of a small, painless sore called a chancre, but there can be several sores.
-It normally appears at the spot where syphilis entered the body.
+It normally appears at the spot where syphilis enters the body.
 If it’s not treated, the infection progresses to the secondary stage.

 Second-stage syphilis symptoms are the following: